The Support and Study Skills Department comprises a team of specialist staff qualified in teaching pupils with specific learning profiles.

 Information on a pupil’s needs in advance of entry will ensure that recommendations are taken into account from the beginning of the academic year.
-For this reason liaison with schools prior to entry is essential and parents should send a copy of any educational assessment (Educational Psychologist’s Report or Specialist Teachers Report or Medical) to the Department before the pupil arrives.
+For this reason liaison with schools prior to entry is essential and parents should send a copy of any educational assessment (Educational Psychologist’s Report or Medical) to the Department before the pupil arrives.

-Bradfield College has a screening process in place which is ongoing.
+Bradfield College has an ongoing screening process in place.
 Any anomalies apparent during this process will be investigated and addressed further by the Support and Study Skills Department.
-Close liaison between the Department, House staff and subject departments ensures confidential communication on a pupil’s progress.
+Close liaison between the Department, Director of Teaching and Learning, House staff, and subject departments ensures comprehensive collaboration on a pupil’s progress.

 These pupils are involved in the process of setting targets with their SSSD teachers at the outset of the provision as part of an Individual Teaching Plan (ITP).
 All pupils are expected to participate in the full curriculum at Bradfield College.
 The allocation of SSSD tutors is determined by the department using principles of timetabling in line with those used in other curricular areas.
 SSSD Tutors attend Parents’ Evening and provide written feedback on pupils’ progress.